-- C. prior to the filing of the Company's Annual Report on Form 10-K (or the annual report to stockholders if distributed prior to the filing of the Form 10-K), review and discuss with the independent auditor all critical accounting policies and practices of the Company; all material alternative treatments of financial information within US GAAP that have been discussed with management, including the ramifications of using such alternative treatments and disclosures, and the treatment preferred by the independent auditor; and other material written communications between the independent auditor and management; - D. review and approve all related-party transactions required to be disclosed according to SEC Regulation S-K, Item 404, and discuss with management the business rationale for the transactions and whether appropriate disclosures have been made and recommend to the Board that it approve such transaction; however, the Company may only enter into a related-party transaction approved by the Committee if the Board also approves the transaction; - E. review and discuss with management and the independent auditor, as appropriate, generally the type of information to be disclosed and the presentation to be made including the use of non-GAAP financial data in earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - F. discuss, with management and the internal auditors, management's process for assessing the effectiveness of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act, including any material weaknesses or significant deficiencies identified: - G. review management's report on its assessment of the effectiveness of internal control over financial reporting as of the end of each fiscal year and the independent auditor's report on the effectiveness of internal control over financial reporting; - H. discuss with the independent auditor the characterization of deficiencies in internal control over financial reporting.
+- 3. prior to the filing of the Company's Annual Report on Form 10-K (or the annual report to stockholders if distributed prior to the filing of the Form 10-K), meet with management and the independent auditor to review, discuss, approve and recommend to the Board the annual report of the Company on Form 10-K including all critical accounting policies and practices of the Company; all material alternative treatments of financial information within US GAAP that have been discussed with management, including the ramifications of using such alternative treatments and disclosures, and the treatment preferred by the independent auditor; and other material written communications between the independent auditor and management; - 4. review and approve all related-party transactions required to be disclosed according to SEC Regulation S-K, Item 404, and discuss with management the business rationale for the transactions and whether appropriate disclosures have been made; - 5. review and discuss earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - 6. discuss, with management and the internal auditors, management's process for assessing the effectiveness of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act, including any material weaknesses or significant deficiencies identified;

+- 7. review management's report on its assessment of the effectiveness of internal control over financial reporting as of the end of each fiscal year and the independent auditor's report on the effectiveness of internal control over financial reporting; - 8. discuss with the independent auditor the characterization of deficiencies in internal control over financial reporting.
 The Committee shall also discuss, with management, management's remediation plan to address internal control deficiencies.
-The Committee shall determine that the disclosures describing any identified material weaknesses and management's remediation plans are clear and complete;

-- I. discuss with management its process for performing its required quarterly certifications under Section 302 of the Sarbanes-Oxley Act, including a discussion of the evaluation of the effectiveness of disclosure controls and procedures by the Chief Executive Officer and Chief Financial Officer; and - J. discuss with management, the internal auditors and the independent auditor (1) any changes in internal control over financial reporting that have materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting that are required to be disclosed and (2) any other changes in internal control over financial reporting that were considered for disclosure in the Company's periodic filings with the SEC.
+The Committee shall determine that the disclosures describing any identified material weaknesses and management's remediation plans are clear and complete; - 9. discuss with management its process for performing its required quarterly certifications under Section 302 of the Sarbanes-Oxley Act, including the evaluation of the effectiveness of disclosure controls by the Chief Executive Officer and Chief Financial Officer; and - 10. discuss with management, the internal auditors and the independent auditor (1) any changes in internal control over financial reporting that have materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting that are required to be disclosed and (2) any other changes in internal control over financial reporting that were considered for disclosure in the Company's periodic filings with the SEC.

-VI.
-INDEPENDENT AUDITOR OVERSIGHT AND RESPONSIBILITIES
+C. INDEPENDENT AUDITOR OVERSIGHT AND RESPONSIBILITIES

-- A. be directly responsible for the appointment, compensation, retention and oversight of the work of the independent auditor in preparing or issuing an audit report or performing other audit, review or attest services for the Company.
-The independent auditor must report directly to the Committee; - B. At least annually, obtain and review a report by the independent auditor describing:

-(a) the firm's internal quality control procedures; (b) any material issues raised by the most recent internal quality control review or peer review of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, with respect to one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and (c) all relationships between the independent auditor and the Company and its subsidiaries to assess the auditors' independence.
+- 1. be directly responsible for the appointment, compensation, retention and oversight of the work of the independent auditor in preparing or issuing an audit report or performing other audit, review or attest services for the Company.
+The independent auditor must report directly to the Committee; - 2.
+At least annually, obtain and review a report by the independent auditor describing: (a) the firm's internal quality control procedures; (b) any material issues raised by the most recent internal quality control review or peer review of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, with respect to one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and (c) all relationships between the independent auditor and the company to assess the auditors' independence;